USBlabs/demo/docs/resources.md

-Here's a list of resources that you can use to learn more about the MEAN stack:
+Here's a list of resources that you can use to learn more about the MEAN stack and other things we went over in USB Labs:

 1. AngularJS
 	* [AngularJS Docs](https://docs.angularjs.org/api)